CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Impact of a Lemon Title on Insurance Premiums

-Lemon-titled vehicles come with an inherent risk that alarms insurance companies.
-The provider may limit the amount of coverage offered and can charge a higher premium.
-Additionally, the insurance company may deny claims if they are related to the lemon issue.
 For example, an owner of a 2023 Ford Explorer may pay approximately $2,000 per year for insurance coverage.
 However, the same car with a lemon title could cost $3,000 or more per year, depending on the driver’s record and the coverage required.

 There’s also a significant impact on the car's resale value.
 If the vehicle’s history indicates trouble with defects, the fair market resale value accordingly drops.
 Future buyers will likely notice this drop, making it more difficult to sell the car for a reasonable amount of money.

-How Lemon Law Buybacks Impact Warranties and Insurance
+How Lemon Law Buybacks Impact Warranties and Insurance?

 With the warranty, the Lemon Law buyback may result in losing some coverage.
 If there’s no more extended warranty protection, the driver faces higher expenses for any significant repairs that are needed.
 It could also become difficult to purchase an extended warranty with a lemon title due to any possible hidden issues.